asalsali/asalsali/README.md

 ## ✨ About Me

 I'm a product-minded builder with a background in software engineering, sports performance, and startup strategy.
-My journey has taken me from analyzing game film for Team Canada 🏀 to creating tools that improve diagnostic equity in Medical Physics 🏥.

 Every project I touch is guided by the same principle: serve others well and build with intention.

----

-## 🔨 Things I’ve Worked on or Building

-- 🙏 **Eunoia**: A blockchain-based platform for transparent, trackable giving
-- 💍 **Wedflow**: An AI-powered SMS Secretary for engaged couples
-- 🏀 **Game Flow Visualizer**: Visual play breakdowns for basketball coaching

 ---